Authentication

 }

-Requesting a conversation_id that exists but belongs to a different
+Requesting a conversation_id that belongs to a different end-user

 Token rotation